Larkhall, Bath: Services

 It has an infant and junior school, St Saviour's CofE Infant School and St Saviour's CofE Junior School.
 There is also a secondary school, St Mark's School.

 Larkhall has a village hall, the New Oriel Hall, which has a range of classes and clubs for all ages, and a community library.

 Larkhall is served by the number 7 and 6 bus service which runs every 30 minutes.

 Sport and leisure

 Larkhall has a Non-League football club Larkhall Athletic F.C. who play their home games at Plain Ham ground.

-The Larkhall Recreation Ground, known as 'the backfields', has a children's play ground, basketball hoops, and good views of Little Solsbury Hill.
+The Larkhall Recreation Ground, known as 'The Backfields', has a children's play ground, basketball hoops, and good views of Little Solsbury Hill.

-Alice Park, in nextdoor Swainswick, is a park with a children's playground, small skatepark, cafe, tennis courts, community garden and pond.
+Alice Park, located on Gloucester Road, is an 8-acre memorial park with lawns, a children's playground, a community garden of fruit trees and vegetable beds, six tennis courts and a summer cafe.